Keyfactor/command-cert-manager-issuer/docs/install.markdown

 ### Installation from Helm Chart [recommended]

-The cert-manager external issuer for Keyfactor Command can also be installed using a Helm chart.
+The cert-manager external issuer for Keyfactor Command is installed using a Helm chart.
 The chart is available in the [Command cert-manager Helm repository](https://keyfactor.github.io/command-cert-manager-issuer/).

 1. Add the Helm repository: